mordachai/com-hud/README.md

 1. Select your character token.
 2. Choose tags (Power/Weakness) from the HUD.
+    - You can manually burn tags after they are used on a roll.
+Burned tags cannot be selected, click on the fire icon again to "unburn" the tag.
 3. Choose statuses.
 Click over them to toggle if they are positive, negative, or neutral:
     - Blue (+): will add to the tags calculated in the roll
     - Yellow (-): will subtract from the tags calculated in the roll